Risk Management

 • Potential inadvertent infringement of third-party intellectual property rights in countries where it is difficult to understand the intellectual property system or the status of third-party rights

-• Implementing appropriate measures to respect third-party intellectual property rights, and preventing patent disputes, etc.
+• Implementing appropriate measures to challenge third-party intellectual property rights, and preventing patent disputes, etc.

 • Conducting internal education regarding intellectual property, and promoting awareness by disseminating information